Elderly woman posts sign to escape daughter’s alleged abuse - KESQ

 Click here for updates on this story

-NOLENSVILLE, Tennessee (KMOV) — Metro Nashville Police arrested a woman on Monday after her mother put a sign in a window asking for help.
+NOLENSVILLE, Tennessee (WSMV) — Metro Nashville Police arrested a woman on Monday after her mother put a sign in a window asking for help.

 According to an arrest report, a sign reading “HELP 911″ was spotted in a window at 1612 Carson Meadows Lane and the police were called.
 Officers arrived and spoke to a 77-year-old woman who told them her daughter, 52-year-old Julia Meusel, was holding her captive in her bedroom and had physically abused her over the past week.